RoeeHashai/Unittest-HTTP-TCP-Server-Client/README.md

 ### Notes
 - **Wireshark Capture:** It is recommended to run these tests in parallel with a Wireshark capture to verify the expected behaviors of connection and data transmission.
 - **File and Directory Requirements:** Ensure that all necessary files and directories referenced in the tests (e.g., `files/`) are present within the project folder.
 Simply add the test script to your project directory and execute it from there.
+- **Log File:** The test generates a log file that records all commands sent to the client and all responses printed to the client's stdout.
+This can be useful for troubleshooting and verifying test outcomes.
 - **Cross-Platform Considerations:** Differences between operating systems (Linux, Windows) may necessitate adjustments to the Python command (`python3` vs. `python`) and the paths used within the tests.